mtamc/alpha.cafe/README.md

 - Fast loading time is crucial for user experience.
 Assets are compressed as much as possible.
 - Home page is only **320KB** as measured by Lighthouse -- includes images, fonts, stylesheets, thumbnails, etc.
 - Fullsize animations (loaded individually and on demand only) total 360KB.
-- Stylesheet purposely written to have minimal/no layout shifts during loading.
+- Stylesheet written to have minimal/no layout shift during load time.

 ### Clean code
 - Simple HTML with emphasis on separation of concerns.